 This is an interesting question, particularly when it comes to understanding “IP-changing” services.

-Before I answer your questions, I need to clear up some terminology that you’re using… just to be sure that we’re talking about the same thing.
+First, I need to clear up some terminology to be sure we’re talking about the same thing.

 Become a Patron of Ask Leo! and go ad-free!